memehdi14/Resumecompare/README.md

 ```
 [GitHub](https://github.com/memehdi14) [LinkedIn](https://in.linkedin.com/in/mohammad-mehdi-namdar-042609327) [Email](Namdar.medhi14@gmail.com) [Instagram](instagram.com/MehXBot)
 ---
-License
+#### License

 MIT License — free for personal and commercial use.
 Credit appreciated

 ---
-Contribute
+#### Contribute

 Open to ideas, pull requests, and collaborations.
 Feel free to fork and enhance!
+Credit would be appreciated but not neccesite.......
 ---